glycerine/spread-src-4.4.0/README.md

   -- Ken Birman, distributed systems professor, Cornell Computer Science Dept.

-"To give some sense of the relative speed, experiments with 4-node replicated variables undertaken on the Isis and Horus systems in the 1980s suggested that virtual synchrony implementations in typical networks were about 100 times faster than state-machine replication using Paxos, and about 1000 to 10,000 times faster than full-fledged transactional one-copy-serializability." -- https://en.wikipedia.org/wiki/Virtual_synchrony
+"To give some sense of the relative speed, experiments with 4-node replicated variables undertaken on the Isis and Horus systems in the 1980s suggested that virtual synchrony implementations in typical networks were about **100 times faster than state-machine replication using Paxos**, and about 1000 to 10,000 times faster than full-fledged transactional one-copy-serializability." -- https://en.wikipedia.org/wiki/Virtual_synchrony

 The following paragraphs are quoted (not sequentially) from [Ken Birman's "A History of the Virtual Synchrony Replication Model"](https://www.cs.cornell.edu/ken/history.pdf) The emphasis and section headlines are mine - JEA.